jacobp100/reasonml-playground-native/README.md

 Below is a list of stuff I would like to add, but we should properly consider React Native first.

-- Syntax highlighting
-- Line numbers
 - React/web output view
+- JSON printing in console
+- Identify ReasonML arrays and lists, and provide better formatting
 - Customisable layout
-- Copy and paste from console
-- JSON printing in console
-- Better compilation error formatting including jump to selection
 - Deeplinking for playground URLs, and ability to share projects (needs ReasonML to add manifest to their site)
 - File save/import/export
 - macOS app